OpenRailAssociation/osrd-website/content/docs/guides/contribute/contribute-code/frontend-conventions.en.md

 ```

 This ensures that the image contained in the rolling stock card inherits the correct css properties `.rollinStockSelector.rollingStockList.rollingStockCard.rollingStockImg`.

+Some additional conventions:
+- All sizes are expressed in px, except for fonts which are expressed in rem.

 #### CSS Modules